city_hall

 You may use the agenda to see all projects up for review, and find a Zoom link to join the public meeting, as an interested community member or presenter.

-Graphic depicting the timeline for proposing public art
+Graphic detailing the steps for proposing public art

 Step